Systemd

 Hardening profiles for systemd

-Hardening profiles for systemd that can be used to secure your applications.
+Collection of predefined hardening profiles for systemd that can be used to secure your applications.
+With detailed explanation of the unit settings.

 Run0: introduction and usage